ewaldc/My-Book-Live/debian/debian 8 (Jessie)/README.md

 `
 mkdir /mnt/mbl; mount /dev/sdb1 /mnt/mbl`

-go to the root of the mountpoint:
+go to the root of the mountpoint:<br>
 `
 cd /mnt/mbl`

-Copy the Debian tar image to your Linux system in `/tmp` and extract the files :
+Copy the Debian tar image to your Linux system in `/tmp` and extract the files:<br>
 `
 tar xzf /tmp/DebianJessie8.11.tgz`

-Sync and unmount the MBL drive:
+Sync and unmount the MBL drive:<br>
 `
 sync; umount /mnt/mbl`

 Install the drive back into the MBL enclosure and boot<br>
 Personalize the installation:
 - change the root passwd (welc0me) using the `passwd` command
 - rename your NAS server as follows (`myname` in the example)
 ```
 export hostname="myname"